stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

 Note that the constructor for the family copies the set of queue flags and rewrites the constructor argument.
-This is the standard approach for ensuring that a record class is immutable (although unfortunately this is currently flagged as a warning in our IDE).
+This is the standard approach for ensuring that a record class is immutable, although unfortunately this is currently flagged as a warning in our IDE.

 ### Enumerating the Physical Devices